-But with the right mindset, the experience can be enhanced by the immersive nature that comes with being hands-on and involved.
+But with the right mindset, the experience can be enhanced by the immersive nature of being hands-on and involved.

-Sure, the convenience of booking into a hotel every night makes things so much easier.
+Sure, booking into a hotel every night makes things so much easier.

 But like all things in life, the most satisfaction often comes from those experiences by which we have to work that little bit harder.

 If you’re sitting there right now planning a budget motorcycle touring adventure that you know will make you unhappy, then you’re doing it wrong.